Common Liability Issues in Bicycle vs. Accident Cases

 - Cyclist struck by motor vehicle that is making a right turn

 When any of these accidents occur, the insurance company representing the motor vehicle driver will almost always attempt to place blame on the cyclist.
-However, since cyclists are allowed by law to ride in the middle of a traffic lane if they are moving at the same rate of speed as surrounding traffic, this point will often need to be brought up time and time again by a Newport Beach bicycle injury lawyer.
+However, since cyclists are allowed by law to ride in the middle of a traffic lane if they are moving at the same rate of speed as surrounding traffic, this point will often need to be brought up time and time again by any bike injury lawyer.

 In most cases where cyclists are on the road, they are riding far on the right side or in a bike lane.
 However, there are times when they may leave these areas, such as: